 While the so-called “cottonmouth” is associated with the more illegal parts of the plant that are loaded with THC, some experience it with CBD too.

 Fortunately, this side effect doesn’t cause much harm, especially if it is mitigated beforehand.
 You can do that by staying hydrated before, during, and after using CBD and using hydrating mouthwash in the mornings and evenings.
 You could also chew gum, particularly those containing xylitol, to increase your saliva production.

 If the side effect persists or is bothering you, other CBD oil products with different ingredients may not trigger this reaction.

-One of the positive effects of CBD oil is that it can help with sleep disorders and general relaxation.
+One of the positive effects of Cannabidiol oil is that it can help with sleep disorders and general relaxation.
 For some, this can go too far to the point of fatigue.
 Taking CBD in lower amounts can disturb sleep while larger doses will increase your sleeping time, both affecting your drowsiness the day after.
 If the symptoms are severe enough that it impacts your functions, you shouldn’t put yourself in situations where fast motor reactions are needed.